agra-uni-bremen/stack-usage-db/README.md

 To resolve the problem outlined above.
 This tool concatenates multiple `-fstack-usage` files into a single file/database.
 The tool iterates over a given ELF file and extracts the source line information for each function symbol.
-The source file path is than passed to a user-supplied script which returns the stack-usage path for a given source file path.
+The source file path is then passed to a user-supplied script which returns the stack-usage path for a given source file path.
-The stack-usage file is than parsed and the function symbol address is associated with the stack size for this function as determined by the stack-usage file.
+The stack-usage file is then parsed and the function symbol address is associated with the stack size for this function as determined by the stack-usage file.